5 Racism-Bio Books Like Born A Crime

 Biography On Race

-Born a Crime by Trevor Noah is a memoir and stories from a South African childhood with racial discrimination.
+Born a Crime by Trevor Noah is a memoir and story from a South African childhood with racial discrimination.
 It is a biography by Trevor Noah of himself growing up in South Africa.
 It’s divided into three parts.
 He tells about everything happening in South Africa during the apartheid and after the apartheid and the setting of a democratic regime.
 The way it’s structured is nice.
-Before telling an anecdote, you would give a bit of background information on the political situation, the social standards, the popular belief, anything that would frame the story.
+Before telling an anecdote, you would give some background information on the political situation, the social standards, the popular belief, and anything that would frame the story.

-He grew up in South Africa to belong to a group because he was not entirely white.
+He grew up in South Africa and belonged to a group because he was not entirely white.
 It is because people of color come from colored parents, and he was colored because his mom was black and his father was white.
 He would always identify as black because he was raised by his black mother, his black grandfather, and his black cousins.
 He grew up black, and he identified that way.
-So he was talking about how race could be seen and perceived from many perspectives.
-If you want to read like Born A Crime, stay with me.
+So, he was talking about how race could be seen and perceived from many perspectives.

 5 Books Like Born A Crime (Racism Memoir)

 Born A Crime taught me a lot of learning about things through human storytelling.
-So we get a fuller picture of how it felt like growing up in this segregated South Africa during apartheid, where white-colored and black people are very much separated socially, economically, politically from an education point of view.
+So we get a fuller picture of how it felt like growing up in this segregated South Africa during apartheid, where white-colored and black people were very much separated socially, economically, and politically from an educational point of view.

-This entire book explores definitions of race and how hard it was for Trevor Noah.
-Now I am going to review 5 books similar to Born A Crime.
+This book explores definitions of race and how hard it was for Trevor Noah.
+I will discuss 5 books similar to Born A Crime.
+They provide insightful commentaries on societal structures, biases, and systemic issues.
+These observations can spark important conversations about social justice, equity, and reform.
 Let’s go!

 1. Becoming

 When you read Michelle Obama’s Becoming, you read everything about her life, and many people want to read it for several reasons.
 It’s not a book about politics.
-The book is mainly about growing up and tackling obstacles, and dealing with the thing called life, no matter where it takes you.
+The book is mainly about growing up, tackling obstacles, and dealing with life, no matter where it takes you.
 Michelle Obama’s writing style is fantastic.
 It’s very straightforward.
-She does not beat about the bush, and she gives you some great ideas in this book.
+She does not beat about the bush and gives you some great ideas in this book.

 Michelle Obama says that growing up is an infinite process.
 What is the age when you have grown up?
 Is it 20/30/40?
-It’s not a finite thing, so people should not be asking, what do you want to be when you grow up?
-Michelle Obama, with her family, lived in the White House, but there’s been a time when she had to live in some other places as well.
+It’s not finite, so people should not ask what you want to be when you grow up.
+Michelle Obama, with her family, lived in the White House, but there’s been a time when she had to live in other places as well.

 There have been extraordinary times in her life, and she has also had to leave the White House and settle back into normal life.
 The thing is, everything is temporary.
-Moreover, it’s essential to realize that you may be on the ninth cloud one day.
+Moreover, realizing that you may be on the ninth cloud one day is essential.
 Enjoy it, but realize that everything is temporary.

-Time is unstoppable, and someday it’s not going to be there anymore.
+Time is unstoppable, and someday it won’t be there anymore.
 She also talks about feeling alone in the best possible way.
 So there have been a lot of times we have felt very lonely, and we have felt very alone.
-But they have also been times when we have felt lonely in a very nice manner.
+But there have also been times when we have felt lonely in a very nice manner.
 Like Born A Crime, You can learn many ethics and moral lessons.

 Becoming